anhkhoido/vietnamese_characters_json/README.md

 1) Manually enter Unicode escape sequence.

 2) Use the JavaScript escapes tool developed by Mathias Bynens, which is available at this link: https://github.com/mathiasbynens/mothereff.in/tree/master/js-escapes.
+This link will take users directly to the tool itself: https://mothereff.in/js-escapes